Choosing the right PCI DSS SAQ for your self-assessment

 Which PCI DSS SAQ should you choose?

-- If yes, you'll likely be filling out the SAQ A, its sister the SAQ A-EP, or the SAQ D.
+- If yes, you'll likely fill out the SAQ A, the SAQ A-EP, or the SAQ D.

 - If no, you accept payments face-to-face (i.e., card-present) or a hybrid of card-present and card-not-present, you'll fill out SAQ B, SAQ B B-IP, SAQ C-VT, SAQ C, SAQ D, or SAQ P2PE HW.